 Changing your behaviour

-Changing your gambling behaviour is difficult, especially if gambling has become a key part of your life and you spend a lot of time either gambling or thinking about gambling.
-You are essentially changing your lifestyle.
-You can do this through a mix of practical activities or hobbies to occupy your time and positive motivators.
+Changing your gambling behaviour can be difficult if gambling has become a key part of your life, however you a mix of practical activities or hobbies to occupy your time along with positive motivators can help.

 - Playing sport – team sports are good a good choice because not letting the team down by turning up to the game or practice session is also a psychological motivator